 Becoming an addiction counselor may be another path a nurse who wants to leave nursing may want to pursue—especially nurses who worked in areas that delivered care to patients suffering from addiction.
 Addiction counselors provide support and guidance to people suffering from addiction.
 They do this by helping the person identify what led them to the substance in the first place, reflect on themselves and past decisions, learn to cope healthily, evaluate old behaviors and determine what can be changed.
 They will help the person create a plan to move towards sobriety—which can be achieved through goal setting and planning steps to complete.
 Your BSN will help start your process of becoming an addiction counselor, but you will have to go on and get your master’s in addiction counseling and obtain certification before you can practice.

 A healthcare recruiter is another role for a nurse who wants to leave nursing but still feels connected to healthcare.
 Their part is to recruit healthcare professionals for healthcare organizations, including physicians, advanced practice providers, nurses, LPNs, physical therapists, respiratory therapists, etc. Your nursing background will help you in this field.
 You know how to talk with other healthcare professionals and determine the best fit for them throughout the organization you assist as a healthcare recruiter.

 My Final Thoughts

 Did I answer your question; I want to leave nursing what else can I do?
-I have said it before, and I will repeat it—nursing is a great career because of the degree's versatility, but sometimes you need to change it up entirely, especially if it is starting to impact your day-to-day life and mental help.
+I have said it before, and I will repeat it—nursing is a great career because of the degree's versatility, but sometimes you need to change it up entirely, especially if it is starting to impact your day-to-day life and mental health.
 I hope the list of the 13 best career options if you want to leave nursing and do something else sparked some ideas for you regarding new careers you can pursue when you no longer want to be a nurse.

 Kasee Wiesen DNP, APRN, FNP-C